A Walk On The Wild Side: The Vesterålen Islands

 Olly Worsley, June 15, 2011

 If you are looking for a pure adventure in the outdoors this summer then look no further than Arctic Norway.
-The Vesterålen National Park can be found within the Arctic circle, an unspoilt and little known area outside of Norway, recently coined as “Norway’s most beautiful natural attraction” in 2009 by the Norwegian outdoor magazine UTE.
+The Vesterålen archipelago can be found within the Arctic circle, an unspoilt and little known area outside of Norway, recently coined as “Norway’s most beautiful natural attraction” in 2009 by the Norwegian outdoor magazine UTE.
 The Vesterålen archipelago neighbours Lofoten and at just a 30 minute boat trip from mainland Norway, an untouched mountain range, remoteness and exposure of exploring at 69 degrees North make up one of Europe’s local wildernesses.

 Within the Vesterålen archipelago is the Møysalen National Park and the towering, 1262m central peak of Møysalen.
 The 9-hour ascent begins at the start of the Lonkanfjord edge and poses a difficulty well within a fit walker’s ability.
 Once you top out you will experience panoramic views of the island of Hinnøya, one of four large islands that make up the Vesterålen.
 On a clear day you can see more than 20 different mountain peaks in 20 different municipalities.